BediAashlee/Word-Lexicon/README.md

 <table>
 <tr>
 <td>
-  A Vocabulary Builder PWA App with upport of over 12 Languages that allows users to toggle between Dark and Light Mode.
+  A Vocabulary Builder PWA App with support of over 12 Languages that allows users to toggle between Dark and Light Mode.
 </td>
 </tr>
 </table>